Modify One Cluster from One Project Deprecated

 • zoneName string

-Human-readable label that describes the zone this shard belongs to in a Global Cluster.
-Provide this value only if "clusterType" : "GEOSHARDED" but not "selfManagedSharding" : true.
+Human-readable label that identifies the zone in a Global Cluster.
+Provide this value only if clusterType is GEOSHARDED.

 • rootCertType string

-Root Certificate Authority that MongoDB Atlas cluster uses.
+Root Certificate Authority that MongoDB Atlas clusters uses.
 MongoDB Cloud supports Internet Security Research Group.

 Value is ISRGROOTX1.
 Default value is ISRGROOTX1.